Opening the editor

 Saving your work

-Click Save in the toolbar at any time, or hit Next to save and move on to the Review step.
+In the template editor, click Save.
+In the campaign builder, click Next: Review and schedule to save and move on.
 Yaplet warns you if you try to navigate away with unsaved changes.

 What's next

-When your design is ready, schedule or send your campaign from the Review step.
+When your design is ready, schedule or send your campaign from the Review and schedule step.
 To reuse the design in future sends, save it as an email template.